-In light of the spread of COVID-19 and the restrictions on public life, we suspend the upcoming events of the Dialogue on the Economics of Climate Change for the next months.
+The current developments regarding the spread of COVID-19 and the associated restrictions on public life have temporarily forced us to suspend the events of the Dialogue on the Economics of Climate Change.

 Climate economics in the times of COVID-19

 The coronavirus crisis leads to restrictions in all sectors and areas of life.
 At the moment, the protection of the public’s health has shifted to the foreground of the political agenda.
 Simultaneously, governments use multi-billion-dollar financial aid packages to safe jobs and navigate businesses successfully through the crisis.
 Side effects on greenhouse gas emissions are already foreseeable; first projections by Agora Energiewende forecast that Germany will probably reach its 2020 climate target because economic activities decrease.
 To ensure climate protection, however, temporary reductions will not suffice and long-term adjustments in infrastructure, the economy, and behavior will be indispensable.
 From the viewpoint of climate change economics, many questions arise regarding the long-term influence of the coronavirus crisis on life, work, the economy in Germany and the world and thus greenhouse gas emissions.